Panama Bilingüe – Language immersion and teacher development

 As the courses have taken place in Edinburgh, trainees have had the opportunity to observe English Language classes at Edinburgh College, to visit local schools to compare with their own teaching contexts, and to stay with homestay hosts, giving them a complete immersion experience of the language and culture of Scotland.

-The project has been a great success, and Edinburgh College look forward to receiving more teachers from Panama in the coming months.
+The project has been a great success, and Edinburgh College looks forward to receiving more teachers from Panama in the coming months.

-Edinburgh College was also chosen by the British Council to run a 4-week course in teaching methodology, English language development and British culture for a group of four English teachers from Uzbekistan.
+In April 2018, Edinburgh College was chosen by the British Council to run a 4-week course in teaching methodology, English language development and British culture for a group of four English teachers working for the military in Uzbekistan.

 China – ELT Teacher Training